 While the low price appeal is strong, remember that used iPhones are generally not the latest models and often have less storage space than current models.

-Whether you buy a new or refurbished iPhone, buy it from a reputable dealer and enquire about a product warranty.
+Whether you buying a refurbished iPhone, buy it from a reputable dealer and enquire about a product warranty.
 Do not rush into your decision and visit multiple stores to ensure you get the best deal.